codeclimate/codeclimate-rubocop/config/contents/rails/inverse_of.md

-This cop looks for has_(one|many) and belongs_to associations where ActiveRecord can't automatically determine the inverse association because of a scope or the options used.
-This can result in unnecessary queries in some circumstances. `:inverse_of` must be manually specified for associations to work in both ways, or set to `false` to opt-out.
+This cop looks for has_(one|many) and belongs_to associations where Active Record can't automatically determine the inverse association because of a scope or the options used.
+Using the blog with order scope example below, traversing the a Blog's association in both directions with `blog.posts.first.blog` would cause the `blog` to be loaded from the database twice.

+`:inverse_of` must be manually specified for Active Record to use the associated object in memory, or set to `false` to opt-out.
+Note that setting `nil` does not stop Active Record from trying to determine the inverse automatically, and is not considered a valid value for this.

 ### Example:
     # good